aforward9600/pokemonpalette/README.md

   - Metronome & mirror move will not increment PP if the user is transformed
      - This prevents adding PP to hidden dummy moves that prevent a pkmn from going into Struggle
      - This also prevents Disable from freezing the game by targeting a dummy move
+  - Mirror Move is checked against partial trapping moves in a link battle to prevent desync

 - Misc. fixes
   - great ball has a ball factor of 12 now